 These 5 Mosquito-Repelling Plants Are Easy To Grow In Any Garden

 Love being outside but prone to bug bites?
-When it comes to choosing plants for your backyard or garden, going for ones that can help ward off mosquitoes isn't a bad idea.
-And the good news is there are a handful of low-maintenance species that are effective mosquito repellers.
-Here are five plants you'll want to have around this summer, plus how they work to keep the bugs at bay.
+When it comes to choosing plants for your backyard garden, going for ones that can help ward off hungry insects isn't a bad idea.
+Here are five low-maintenance plant species that double as natural mosquito repellers:

 This annual has gorgeous flowers, attracts hummingbirds and butterflies, and also repels mosquitoes.
 Perfect for a pop of color, it needs full sun, regular water, and fertilizer.

-Mint is another great option for the garden and the kitchen, and Hachadourian notes its fragrant oils can be used to repel mosquitoes.
+Mint is another great herb to grow in the garden, and Hachadourian notes its fragrant oils can be used to repel mosquitoes.
 Be sure to plant it either in a large container or sectioned off in the garden, as it can spread quite quickly.
 Then, all it needs is full sun and regular watering.